mgwoo/SSH-Tunnel-Auto-reconnecting/README.md

 Steps to Use this Scirpts.

 1. Clone tunnel.sh to your directory.

 2. Replace with your informations.

-    # tunnel.sh
+    // Inside of tunnel.sh
-    # Your Individual Informations.
+    // Your Individual Informations.

     PEM_LOC="{your_pem_location}"
     ID="{access_ID}"